-This course surveys major American writers selected from the Puritan forefathers, the transcendentalists, the writers of the American Renaissance, and the late 19th century, with particular emphasis on the Puritan roots of the evolving American tradition.
+Survey of major American writers selected from the Puritan forefathers, the transcendentalists, the writers of the American Renaissance, and the late 19th century, with particular emphasis on the Puritan roots of the evolving American tradition.
 Prerequisite/corequisite: ENG 290 or 291.

 ENG 331 AMERICAN LITERATURE FROM 1900 / 3 credits

-This course surveys American writers of the 20th century, including those of the Lost Generation, the Fugitive Movement, the Harlem Renaissance, the Depression era, modernism, and the contemporary scene.
+Survey of American writers of the 20th century, including those of the Lost Generation, the Fugitive Movement, the Harlem Renaissance, the Depression era, modernism, and the contemporary scene.
 Prerequisite: ENG 102 and either 110, 203, 210, 211, 212 or 215.

 ENG 333 MODERN POETRY / 3 credits

-Twentieth-Century poetry in English.
+Examination of 20th-century poetry in English.
 Usually focusing on poetry written since World War II, the course varies in its approach, sometimes surveying the works of influential poets, sometimes looking in depth at a few of these poets and their contributions to the art and craft of poetry.
 Prerequisite/corequisite: ENG 290 or 291.

 ENG 335 BRITISH FICTION / 3 credits

-Varying studies of the 18th, 19th, or 20th Century.
+Varying studies of the 18th, 19th, or 20th century.
 Prerequisite/corequisite: ENG 290 or 291.

 ENG 337 ADVANCED GRAMMAR / 3 credits

-A study of both traditional and modern grammar, with some emphasis on philology and the teaching of English in multi-cultural schools.
+Study of both traditional and modern grammar, with some emphasis on philology and the teaching of English in multi-cultural schools.
 Offered in alternate years.

 ENG 340 FILM STUDIES / 3 credits

-Students will acquire the basic vocabulary necessary to analyze film as a visual medium and narrative discourse.
+An introduction to the basic vocabulary necessary to analyze film as a visual medium and narrative discourse.
 Various classic and noncanonical films will be examined through close visual and diegetic analysis.
 Major critical approaches to film will be examined through readings in secondary scholarship.
 Attendance at weekly evening screenings is required.
 Prerequisites: ART 101, ENG 110, or THE 101, or permission of instructor.
 (Same as ART 340).